fluxninja/aperture/docs/content/architecture/architecture.md

 :::note

-Here the Aperture Controller is shown as part of FluxNinja Cloud Platform, but it's also possible to [self-host it][Self-Hosting].
+Here the Aperture Controller is shown as part of Aperture Cloud, but it's also possible to [self-host it][self-hosting].

 :::